 Lottery group settles with winner who sought bigger prize

-IOWA CITY, Iowa (AP) — A national lottery group rocked by an insider’s jackpot-rigging conspiracy has settled a lawsuit brought by an Iowa grandfather who said a $9 million prize he won in 2011 should have been nearly three times as big.
+IOWA CITY, Iowa (AP) — A national lottery group rocked by an insider’s jackpot-rigging conspiracy said Monday it has settled a lawsuit brought by an Iowa grandfather who alleged that a $9 million prize he won in 2011 should have been nearly three times as big.

-The Multi-State Lottery Association and Larry Dawson informed a judge of the settlement this month, cancelling a trial that had been scheduled to begin next week in Des Moines, Iowa.
+The Multi-State Lottery Association and Larry Dawson informed a judge of the settlement this month, cancelling a trial that was scheduled to begin next week in Des Moines, Iowa.
+The terms of the deal are confidential.

-Dawson’s lawyer, Nicholas Mauro, said the terms of the deal are confidential but that his client is relieved that the long-running litigation is over.

-A spokeswoman for the association, which is based in Iowa and is owned by dozens of state lotteries, hasn’t returned messages seeking comment.

-Dawson, a financial adviser who lives in Webster City, Iowa, won a $9 million Hot Lotto jackpot in 2011 and took the $6 million pre-tax cash payout.
-He happily claimed the prize, surrounded by his wife, children and grandchildren.
+Dawson, a financial adviser who lives in Webster City, Iowa, won a $9 million Hot Lotto jackpot in 2011.
+He happily claimed the $6 million pre-tax cash payout, surrounded by his wife, children and grandchildren.

-But years later, he learned that the game’s previous $16.5 million jackpot had been rigged by Eddie Tipton, the lottery association’s information security director, as part of a massive fraud scheme.
+But years later, he learned that the game’s previous $16.5 million jackpot had been rigged by Eddie Tipton, the lottery association’s information security director, in a massive fraud.

-Dawson, 66, filed a lawsuit in 2016 alleging that the $16.5 million should have carried over to the prize he won under Hot Lotto’s rules.
-His lawsuit sought $10 million — which would have been the size of the lump sum cash option — plus interest.
+Dawson, 66, sued in 2016 alleging that the $16.5 million should have carried over to the prize he won under Hot Lotto’s rules.
+His lawsuit sought $10 million — the size of the lump sum cash option — plus interest.

 The settlement is the second in recent months to resolve legal claims alleging that the association’s lax security allowed Tipton’s fraud to occur and cheated players.
-The association agreed to pay $4.3 million to settle a class-action lawsuit that will give refunds to players who purchased tickets for tainted drawings between 2005 and 2013.
+The association agreed to pay $4.3 million to settle a class-action lawsuit, giving refunds to players who purchased tickets for tainted drawings between 2005 and 2013.

+A statement issued by the association said the group and its insurance carrier “decided to settle the case to avoid additional litigation expenses.”
+The group said the agreement “contains a confidentiality clause that prevents either party from discussing the terms or releasing it.”

+Settlement agreements involving government bodies are public records under Iowa law.
+But it’s not clear how that law would apply to the association, a nonprofit that is owned by 38 state and territorial lotteries.

 “The settlement between the Multi-State Lottery Association and Mr. Dawson closes a chapter in lottery history that tested” the integrity of lottery games, he said.
 Iowa officials “passed this test” by investigating, uncovering and prosecuting Tipton’s fraud, Strawn said.